IamSreeman/IamSreeman.github.io/_posts/2024-07-10-an-ontological-argument-for-fundamental-physics.md

 We generally don't know any explanation for why [fundamental dimensionless constants](https://en.wikipedia.org/wiki/Dimensionless_physical_constant){:target="_blank"} are what they are.
 So, the less they are, the greater the theory.

 Again, let's compare General Relativity vs Horndeski's theory.
-The former has no fundamental dimensionless constants, and the latter has many arbitrary functions whose Talor expansion contains many fundamental dimensionless constants.
+The former has no fundamental dimensionless constants, and the latter has many arbitrary functions whose Taylor expansion contains many fundamental dimensionless constants.

 Perturbative string theory has only 1 fundamental dimensionless constant, the string length in the Planck units (the string coupling constant is also a fundamental dimensionless constant, but it is not independent.
 One of these 2 will automatically give the other.
 When we say small coupling constant, it means the same as large string length in the Planck units).
-But M-theory (non-perturbative string theory) has no fundamental dimensionless constant, just like GR.
+But [M-theory](https://en.wikipedia.org/wiki/M-theory){:target="_blank"} (non-perturbative string theory) has ***no fundamental dimensionless constant***, just like GR.
 The string coupling and the string length are given by
 $$g_{\mathrm{s}}=\left(\dfrac{R_{10}}{\ell_{P}}\right)^{3 / 2}\quad \text{and}\quad\ell_{s}=\ell_{P}\left(\dfrac{R_{10}}{\ell_{P}}\right)^{-1 / 2}$$
 where $\ell_{P}$ is the 11D Plack length and $R_{10}$ is the radius of the dimension that we compactify to get type IIA string theory.